 The energy healing method allows for a deep sense of relaxation, which can aid brain injury sufferers who may have been affected by personality changes.
-Increased stress, anger and anxiety can occur in those have experience TBI, and the therapy can encourage a calm and peaceful period of time in which they can relax and ease these emotional symptoms.
-Furthermore, TBI predominantly affects the 7th chakra in the brain, or the crown of the head.
+Increased stress, anger and anxiety can occur in those who have experienced TBI, and the therapy can encourage a calm and peaceful period of time in which they can relax and ease these emotional symptoms.
+Furthermore, TBI predominantly affects the 7th chakra in the brain or the crown of the head.
 Reiki practitioners believe that this chakra influences the whole body, much in the way that the brain does, and the extra attention of the healing energy towards this area can have an extremely wide-ranging spiritual impact throughout the whole self.

-Our solicitors have a special interest in early rehabilitation issues for the seriously injured, particularly those with severe brain injuries, paraplegia or tetraplegia, we pursue defendants for initial compensation payments from the outset to establish effective care and therapy regimes, and to secure appropriate housing.
+Our solicitors have a special interest in early rehabilitation issues for the seriously injured, particularly those with severe brain injuries, paraplegia or tetraplegia.
+We pursue defendants for initial compensation payments from the outset to establish effective care and therapy regimes and to secure appropriate housing.

 To speak with one of our specialists injury solicitors call us or fill in our online enquiry form.